theofabilous/bitarray/README.md

 A small, header-only C library for dynamic bitfield manipulations.

 ## Overview

+*Please note that this library is a work in progress and is most definitely not complete.*

 *bitarray* was designed to imitate C++ dynamic bit vector implementations such as [std::vector\<bool\>](https://en.cppreference.com/w/cpp/container/vector_bool) and [boost::dynamic_bitset\<\>](https://www.boost.org/doc/libs/1_36_0/libs/dynamic_bitset/dynamic_bitset.html) in pure C. Unfortunately, most implementations do not guarantee space efficiency (in both C++ and C), since memory addresses cannot be subdivided beyond their absolute unit: the **byte**.
 Further, when a bit vector *is* designed in a space efficient manner, manipulating it like a regular container type is complex.
 Often, only one of these two features can be chosen.

 *bitarray* provides space efficient tools for bit vectors and binary data operations.
 The `BitArray` struct can be used very much like [std::vector\<bool\>](https://en.cppreference.com/w/cpp/container/vector_bool) and guarantees that one bit takes up exactly one bit of data. [^1]